luky1971/g_tessla/README.md

 WARNING, the -print option produces a .node and .ele file for EVERY frame AND disables parallelization!
 (So don't be surprised when you come back hours later and see a hundred thousand new files in your current directory)

-If you build g_tessellate_area with OPENMP, you can set the number of threads to use with `-nthreads X`, where X is the number of threads to use.
+If you build g_tessla with OPENMP, you can set the number of threads to use with `-nthreads X`, where X is the number of threads to use.
 The default is to use the maximum number of cores available.

 ### INSTALLATION